 Cisco Innovation Challenge helps students launch their ventures

 Everyone needs to do their part to conserve water.
 But what if entire communities could work together to eliminate the unnecessary waste of this valuable resource?
-That’s the idea behind Green Plant Framework/Aquifer Systems, founded by Joshua Parde.
+That’s the idea behind Green Planet Framework/Aquifier Systems, founded by Joshua Pardhe.
 The system allows users to compare the total volume of water delivered from a municipal source to the amount actually used in a home or other building.
 With this data, homeowners and property managers can identify water leaks and make critical repairs

-Next May, after graduating from high school, Parde plans to attend ASU with a double major in computer systems engineering and business administration.
-He will also continue his work with Green Planet/Aquifer Systems by completing additional research, obtaining necessary patents and creating prototypes for potential investors.
+Next May, after graduating from high school, Pardhe plans to attend ASU with a double major in computer systems engineering and business administration.
+He will also continue his work with Green Planet/Aquifier Systems by completing additional research, obtaining necessary patents and creating prototypes for potential investors.

 “The seed funding I received from the Cisco Innovation Challenge will help me to bring my community-based ecological change platform to market, allowing us to prevent wastage of our resources together and put them to use where they are most needed,” he said.